i-on-project/integration/README.md

 **Note**: If **changing the default port** (8080) for the local Git Server you **must also update the `GIT_SERVER_ADDRESS`** variable in the [.env](.env) file to the new port value.

+##### Using a remote Github repository
+You can also setup your local environment to write its output files into a remote Git Repository of your choosing.

+To do this you need to configure three environment variables in the **.env** file:
+- `GIT_SERVER_ADDRESS`: The address of the repository (i.e. https://github.com/i-on-project/integration-data)
+- `GIT_BRANCH`: The branch to write to (i.e. `staging`). **NOTE:** The branch **must** exist in the remote repository, otherwise the app will default to the `master` branch.
+- `GIT_USER`: A valid Github personal access token (see [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)).
+- `GIT_PASSWORD`: Should be left **blank** as the Token provided in the previous item will be used for authentication.

+After configuring the **.env** file with these variables your app will be ready to commit and push to your newly configured repository after the next restart.
+At this point you can also bring down the local Git Server container.

 ### Stopping and removing the environment
 If you are running in **attached** mode (without the `-d` flag) you can use `Ctrl + C` to stop all containers **gracefully** or, if you're in a hurry (or a container is not stopping on its own) you can press `Ctrl + C` a **second time** to **force shutdown**.